 The cuLearn page for this course will be divided into weekly segments.
 In each of these weekly segments, you will find a list of the resources and activities that are meant to be either begun or completed during that week, as well as links to those resources and activities.
-On a weekly basis this will include readings, links for submitting your response papers, and recordings of our Zoom meetings for the week, when available.
+On a weekly basis this will include readings, links for our Zoom meeting for that week, and recordings of those meetings, when available.